RichardKnop/ragserver/README.md

 ### Database

+This project uses sqlite as simple embedded SQL database.
+It is used to store information about uploaded files including file size, hash, content type etc. UUIDs from the SQL database should be referenced in the weaviate database as a `file_id` property.

 When you ran the application, it will create a new `db.sqlite` database.
-You can change the database location by setting `DB_PATH` environment variable.
+You can change the database file by setting `DB_NAME` environment variable and migrations folder by setting `DB_MIGRATIONS_PATH` environment variable.

 ### Configuration

+This project requires a Gemini API key.
+Use `GEMINI_API_KEY` environment variable to set your API key.

 You can either modify the `config.yaml` file or use environment variables.